The community at Birmingham Central Synagogue prides itself on providing warmth and hospitality for its many visitors.

 Please submit any requests for information on school visits via the “get in touch” button below.

-Birmingham Central Synagogue is situated close to the heart of Birmingham, around a 20 to 30 minute walk from the majority of the city centre hotels and Broad Street.
+Birmingham Central Synagogue is situated close to the heart of Birmingham, with the majority of the city centre hotels less than a two mile walk away.

 There is a large choice of accommodation depending on your budget and how close to the shul you would like to stay.

-If you would prefer to stay with a family in the community, please contact Mrs Sybil Prais via the Synagogue office.
+If you would prefer to stay with a family in the community, please contact the Synagogue office.